-Photo 4 - Main House Plan - New Roof - Indicative /concept structural member framing.
+Photo 4a and 4b - Main House Plan - New Roof - Indicative /concept structural member framing at loft and roof level.

 The new roof of the main house will be in timber to keep dead weight of the roof on existing structure to minimum.
-Where required, steel beams and steel frames will be introduced to support floor, bridge long spans and to provide support and stability to new roof rafters.
+Where required, steel beams and steel posts will be introduced to support floor, bridge long spans and to provide support and stability to new roof rafters.
 Braced bays will be introduced to guard against wind forces that may act on the new roof.
 Existing roof members will be exposed, measured and checked with latest codes against structural performance capacity.
-It is worth noting that there will be a change in use due to proposed works; therefore, all existing roof members will be checked against floor /occupancy load of 1.5kN/m (Live Load).
+It is worth noting that there will be a change in use due to proposed works; therefore, all existing roof members will be checked against floor /occupancy load of 1.5kN/m2 (Live Load).

 A topographical survey was carried out a few months ago and architectural drawings were developed from the information provided.
 However, for structural checks, intrusive investigations will be required to ascertain the following elements that are not covered in the topo.
-Some of these checks have already been carried out and described below;
+Some of these checks have already been carried out and described below.